CIS-433-Group-Project/Memory_Management/README.md

 ### Driver
 The page_driver.py module performs a series of trials for a given Behavior and Strategy as defined by the Enums in each appropriate module.
 It computes/records average data for the trials and appends it to the benchmarks.txt file.
+___
+### Results
+The benchmarks.csv file provided here contains some sample results.
+Note that because the driver module performs a set of trials for each execution that each row in the results file represents an *average* result for a single *set* of trials.
+Actual variance can be significant for different program behaviors and replacement strategies.